-Contract for difference (CFD) is a financial trading strategy whereby the traders do not need to own the actual assets before they can make profits.
-All you need to do is speculate on the price of the assets.
-If the predictions are correct, you will take the differences in the prices as profit.
+A contract for difference (CFD) is a financial trading strategy whereby traders do not need to own the actual assets before making profits.
+With CFDs, you speculate on the price of an asset, and if the prediction is correct, you will take the difference in the price as profit from your capital.

 |💼 Provider Type:||Broker|

 |💰 Trading Fees:||Traders may be charged for overnight funding, currency conversion fees, guaranteed stop orders, and inactivity fees|

 |💰Minimum withdrawal||$100 for Skrill and for $300 for a bank transfer|

 |🔀 Minimum trade order||Varies|

 |⌛ Withdrawal Timeframe:||1-3 business days|